-Technical name: Episode of treatment for alcohol and other drugs-client type, code N METeOR identifier: 270083 Registration status: Health, Standard 01/03/2005 Definition: The status of a person in terms of whether the treatment episode concerns their own alcohol and/or other drug use or that of another person, as represented by a code.
-Data Element Concept: Episode of treatment for alcohol and other drugs-client type
+Technical name: Episode of treatment for alcohol and other drugs-client type, code N episode concerns their own alcohol and/or other drug use or that of another person, as represented by a code.

-Representation class: Code

-Data type: Number

-Format: Ν

-Maximum character length: 1

-Permissible values: Value Meaning
+Definition: The status of a person in terms of whether the treatment type

+Data Element Concept: Episode of treatment for alcohol and other drugs-client

 1 Own alcohol or other drug use

 2 Other's alcohol or other drug use

-Guide for use: CODE 1 Own alcohol or other drug use Use this code for a client who receives treatment or assistance concerning their own alcohol and/or other drug use.
+Guide for use: CODE 1 Own alcohol or other drug use

+Use this code for a client who receives treatment or assistance concerning their own alcohol and/or other drug use.

 Use this code where a client is receiving treatment or assistance for both their own alcohol and/or other drug use and the alcohol and/or other drug use of another person.

-CODE 2 Other's alcohol or other drug use Use this code for a client who receives support and/or assistance in relation to the alcohol and/or other drug use of another person.
+CODE 2 Other's alcohol or other drug use

+Use this code for a client who receives support and/or assistance in relation to the alcohol and/or other drug use of another person.

 Collection methods: To be collected on commencement of a treatment episode with a service.

+Guide for use: Where code 2 Other's alcohol or other drug use is reported, do not collect the following data elements:

+Episode of treatment for alcohol and other drugs-drug of concern (principal), code (ASCDC 2000 extended)

+NNNN;

+Episode of treatment for alcohol and other drugs-drug of concern (other), code (ASCDC 2000 extended) NNNN;

+Client - injecting drug use status, code N; and

+Client - method of drug use (principal drug of concern),

+code N.

-Guide for use: Where Code 2 Other's alcohol or other drug use is reported, do not collect the following data elements: Episode of treatment for alcohol and other drugs - drug of concern (principal), code (ASCDC 2000 extended) NNNN; Episode of treatment for alcohol and other drugs - drug of concern (other), code (ASCDC 2000 extended) NNNN; Client-injecting drug use status, code N; and Client - method of drug use (principal drug of concern), code N. Comments: Required to differentiate between clients according to whether the treatment episode concerns their own alcohol and/or other drug use or that of another person to provide a basis for description of the people accessing alcohol and other drug treatment services.
+Comments: Required to differentiate between clients according to whether the treatment episode concerns their own alcohol and/or other drug use or that of another person to provide a basis for description of the people accessing alcohol and other drug treatment services.

-Intergovernmental Committee on Drugs National Minimum Data Set Working Group Supersedes Client type - alcohol and other drug treatment services, version 3, DE, NHDD, NHIMG, Superseded 01/03/2005.pdf (15.5 KB) Alcohol and other drug treatment services NMDS Health, Superseded 21/03/2006 Alcohol and other drug treatment services NMDS Health, Superseded 23/10/2006 Alcohol and other drug treatment services NMDS 2007- 2008 Health, Superseded 05/02/2008 Alcohol and other drug treatment services NMDS 2008- 2009 Health, Standard 05/02/2008
+Submitting organisation: Intergovernmental Committee on Drugs National treatment services, version 3, DE, NHDD, NHIMG,

+Related metadata references: Supersedes < Client type - alcohol and other drug

-Client type refers to the status of a person in terms of whether the treatment episode concerns their own alcohol and/or other drug use or that of another person.
+Client type (alcohol and other drug treatment services) refers to the status of a person in terms of whether the treatment episode concerns their own alcohol and/or other drug use or that of another person.

-- Where client type is coded 2 (other's alcohol or other drug use), neither the main treatment type nor other (additional) treatment types should be coded '1-withdrawal management (detoxification)', '3-rehabilitation' or '4-pharmacotherapy'. - Where client type is 2 do not collect (leave blank) principal drug of concern, other drug of concern, injecting drug use and method of use.
+- Where Client type is coded 2 (Other's alcohol or other drug use), neither Main treatment type nor other (additional) treatment types should be coded 1 (Withdrawal management (detoxification)), 3 (Rehabilitation) or 4 (Pharmacotherapy). - Where Client type is coded 2 do not collect (leave blank) Principal drug of concern, Other drug of concern, Injecting drug use status and Method of use.